 Swelling of the feet and ankles is another common problem for pregnant women.
 Your body produces 50% more blood and body fluids to meet the needs of the baby.
 In addition to retaining extra fluid, weight from the growing uterus compresses lower extremity veins, inhibiting the return of blood back to the heart.
 Other factors that can play a role in swelling are: spending a long time on your feet, a diet high in sodium and too low in potassium, high caffeine consumption, and hot environments.

-Purchasing shoes with a wide toe box that fit can help reduce your risk.
+Purchasing shoes with a wide-toe box that fits can help reduce your risk.

 Falls and Sprained Ankles

 Your center of gravity changes when your pregnant making it harder to maintain stability when you walk.
 Looser ligaments can add to that instability.
-More foot support is necessary to prevent trips and falls and possible sprained ankles.
-Avoid wearing high heeled shoes during this time since they'll only add to your unsteadiness
+About 25% of women fall during pregnancy and 10% fall more than once.

 Cracked heels occur more frequently during pregnancy due to increase in weight and changes in posture.
 The heels tend to expand which leads to cracks if the skin becomes too dry.
 Using an intensive moisturizer made for feet or gel socks can prevent heels from cracking.